SegoCode/Reg-importer/README.md

 * Download ps1.
 * Go to [profiles](profiles/) folder.
-* Select your profile and move to the root ps1 directory.
+* Select your "profile" and move to the root ps1 directory.
 * Rename to profile.json.
 * Run ps1